UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 - They insert a stent into the animals' colons so that fecal matter leaks out continuously into their bodies.

 - They shove thick gavage tubes down the throats of mice and pump harmful bacteria into their stomachs.

 - They push a "bacterial slurry" into the animals' nostrils.

-The procedure depicted in the video above, in which two mice are surgically joined so that they share a bloodstream, was performed at the University of California–Los Angeles.
+The cruel procedure depicted in the video above, in which two mice are surgically joined so that they share a bloodstream, was performed at the University of California–Los Angeles.
+The mice who endured this nightmare were left with little to no control over their movements and likely experienced fear and anxiety as a result.
 A similar procedure is performed on mice in sepsis experiments.